fluidos-project/intelligent-power-grid-use-case/Y3-demo/README.md

 ssh -L 3306:localhost:NodePort -L 8500:localhost:30085 -L 6165:localhost:30065 user@kubernetes-node
 ```
 We can also apply the OpenPDC higher level application on the consumer node:
 ```
 kubectl apply -f deploy/openpdc-higher-level.yaml -n higher
 ```
-Then we can use the GUI to configure the PMUs' connection and output streams forming a hierarchical architecture.
+Then we can use the GUI to configure the PMUs' connections and output streams forming a hierarchical architecture.

 ## Intent Definition and Scenario